 - 1. All dead animals should be handled only while wearing gloves; this includes carrying of dead animals, during necropsy procedures, and the dressing out of carcasses.
-There are several types of gloves to choose from, including leather, rubber, and latex gloves.
-Rubber or latex gloves are preferred due to their low cost, wide availability, and ease of disinfecting (latex gloves are disposable). - 2.
-The carcass should be placed in a plastic body bag and sealed as soon as possible.
+For this purpose, rubber or latex gloves are used (latex gloves are disposable). - 2.
+For the transport to a laboratory, the carcass should be placed in a plastic body bag and sealed as soon as possible.
 If a zoonotic disease is suspected (i.e., rabies, tularaemia), it is recommended to double bag the carcass. - 3.
 Avoid direct contact with the dead animal's body fluids (i.e., blood, urine, faeces).
-If contact does occur, wash the skin area contacted with soap and water as soon as possible. - 4.
+If contact does occur, wash the skin area contacted with soap and water as soon as possible and clean with a cotton pellet, soaked with 70% ethanol. - 4.
 Avoid contact with the dead animal's external parasites (i.e., fleas and ticks).
 If possible, spray the carcass with a flea & tick spray prior to handling it.
 If pesticide poisoning is suspected as the cause of death and laboratory testing is to be performed on the animal's tissues, avoid spraying the carcass as it will interfere with laboratory results. - 5.
 Proper disposal of the carcass (incineration, burying, etc.) is critical to prevent exposure of other wildlife and humans to disease.
 Three common effective methods of carcass disposal are: incineration, burying, and rendering.
 Incineration is the preferred method to use when the carcass is diseased; however, it can also be the most expensive.
 An acceptable alternative is to bury the carcass.
-The carcass should be buried at least 4 feet deep and covered with lime to discourage scavengers from uncovering and consuming it. - 6.
+The carcass should be buried at least 1.5 m deep and covered with lime to discourage scavengers from uncovering and consuming it. - 6.
 Persons who have direct contact with wildlife, especially carnivorous animals, on a regular basis are highly recommended to receive the rabies pre-exposure vaccination series.
 The pre-exposure series consists of a total of three vaccinations and is highly efficacious in preventing rabies.
 It is also recommended to have a rabies antibody titre tested every two years to determine the level of protection.